Degen-dev/Degeneracy/README.md

 # License

-This project is licensed under a Degen License.
-Conditions of this license are subject to change at any time.
+This project is licensed under the Gnu General Public License v3.

 # Donations